Life Zones: Upper Sonoran – Plains

 Native tribes prize the fruit of the Prickly-Pear Cactus, which they can boil and mash, and some animals feed on the fruit as well.
 The stem cells of the cactus store water after rains and the plants organs are designed to preserve water (prevent moisture loss), especially in the hot and dry seasons.
 Some cactus varieties can withstand up to two years of drought.

 Datura is a member of the potato family.
-This conspicuous plant has a large trumpet-sized and shaped bright, white flower that opens at night and wilts or closes in the bright morning sunlight.
-A single plant can have up to 100 blooms at a time.
+This conspicuous plant has a large trumpet-sized and shaped bloom.
+The flower is bright and white.
+It opens at night and wilts or closes in the bright morning sunlight.
+A single plant can have up to 100 blossoms at a time.
 The plant has several names including Jimsonweed, Sacred Thorn-apple, Indian Apple and Angel Trumpet.

 The plant is poisonous to eat, especially the seeds, and it has been used by some cults and Native tribes to induce a stupor and hallucinogenic dreams.
 The plant must be handled with caution because it contains a deadly narcotic akin to atropine.